BCI - Utah Bail Enforcement Licensing

 Every applicant will be required to complete the bail enforcement training course.
 A copy of your course completion certificate must accompany this application.
 If you intend to carry a firearm while acting as a Bail Enforcement Agent/Apprentice you must possess a valid Utah concealed firearm permit and complete an additional firearms training course approved by the Department of Public Safety.

-Currently, the Utah Bail Bond Recovery Licensure Board has authorized only five organizations to offer the Bail Enforcement Training Course.
+Currently, the Utah Bail Bond Recovery Licensure Board has authorized only six organizations to offer the Bail Enforcement Training Course.
 They are:

 |Bail Enforcement Academy of Utah||801-505-8576|